Exploring the Interplay of Intrinsic Fluctuation and Complexity in Intracellular Calcium Dynamics: Multifractality and multifractal detrended fluctuation analysis (MFDFA)

+If $a_1=a_2=\dots =a_m=a$ in Eq.~\eqref{eq:selfaffine3}, then the multifractal process becomes a monofractal.
+Using Eq.~\eqref{eq:selfaffine4} in~\eqref{eq:selfaffine3}, $\Lambda=a^{C_1+C_2+\dots+C_m}=a^C$, where $C=C_1+C_2+...+C_n$.
+Therefore, for a uni-fractal system, the scaling function $\Lambda$ characterizes a homogenous fractal structure or behavior with a single scaling exponent $C$ at all scales $a$.
+On the other hand, multifractality can characterize richer, heterogenous structures in complex systems with a set of scaling exponents corresponding to local spatial or temporal patterns.

-{C.\arabic{figure}} Consider a time series $x_k$ of length $N$.
-The multifractal detrended fluctuation analysis (MFDFA) algorithm and the associated physical interpretations are described as follows. \begin{enumerate} \item Calculate the profile of the time series as
+Given a time series $x_k$ of length $N$, we can investigate the multifractality of the series using the multifractal detrended fluctuation analysis (MFDFA) algorithm.
+We describe the algorithm and the associated physical interpretations as follows. \begin{enumerate} \item Calculate the profile of the time series as

 \item Divide the profile $Y(i)$ into $N_s \equiv \mathrm{int}\left(\frac{N}{s}\right)$ non-overlapping segments of equal scale length $s$.
 If $N$ is not a multiple of $s$, the same procedure is repeated from the end resulting in $2N_s$ segments. \item Calculate the trend of each $2N_s$ segment using the least-square fitting method.
 The variance is